What Is a PanOptix Intraocular Lens (IOL)?

 How Long Do IOL Lenses Last?

-IOLs are made of a biocompatible material such as acrylic or silicone.
+IOLs are made of biocompatible materials such as acrylic or silicone.
 This keeps your body from reacting negatively after surgery.
 They’ll never need replacement because they don’t break down over time.

 Which IOL Lens Is Best?